Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Proofs of the the Main Theorems

 The $H$ configuration has one of two possible minimal excitations, depending on the choice of parameters.
 Flipping one of the empty hexagons which form 1/3 of the configuration replaces 6 $H$ vertices with $F$ vertices, changing the energy by $6(f-h)$.
 Flipping a full hexagon replaces 6 $H$ vertices with $C$ vertices, changing the energy by $6(1-f-h)$.
 Combining this information, we solve

 We set $h=0$ in the exponent, because when $h<<A$, $e^{A+h}-e^A$ is lower order than $e^A$.
 Thus, we have

-Therefore $h>0$ when $f<1/2$ and $h>0$ when $f>1/2$.
+Therefore $h>0$ when $f<1/2$ and $h<0$ when $f>1/2$.

 At $f=1/2$, there is a symmetry between the $E$ and $H$ excitation expansions.
 For any minimal excitation, flipping the value of hexagons in two sublattices replaces vertices in state $E$ with $H$ and vice versa, while vertices in state $F$ are replaced with $C$, again vice versa.
-Therefore if $e_H=e_E$ and $e_f=e_C$, the multiplicities and energies of excitations around $E$ and $H$ will be the same, the pressures will be the same, and so by symmetry the line of the phase transition must pass through $f=1/2$ at $h=0$.
+Therefore if $e_H=e_E$ and $e_F=e_C$, the multiplicities and energies of excitations around $E$ and $H$ will be the same, the pressures will be the same, and so by symmetry the curve of the phase transition must pass through $f=1/2$ at $h=0$.
+This implies the coexistence curve passes through the point at $f=1/2$, with the $E$ phase extending over the line when $f>1/2$ and the $H$ phase extended over the line when $f<1/2$.

-The behavior along $F-C$ curve is the same, by inversion symmetry.
+The behavior along $C-F$ curve is the same, by spin-flip symmetry.

 \end{proof}